getCUJO/QoOID/draft-ietf-ippm-qoo.md

 The document also discusses operational considerations ({{operational-considerations}}) and known weaknesses and open questions ({{weakness-questions}}).
 The appendix provides additional context on fundamental design considerations for QoO ({{requirement-section}}), a comparison of QoO with existing quality metrics ({{comparison}}), and preliminary insights from a small-scale user testing campaign ({{user-testing}}).

-The document does not define all details of the QoO framework to facilitate adoption and usability in different contexts.
+The document intentionally leaves certain aspects of the QoO framework unspecified to allow for broad applicability across different deployment contexts and to enable the gathering of operational experience that can inform future, more prescriptive documents.
-The following items are among those out of the scope of this document and expected to be addressed in future documents once operational experience has been gathered:
+The following items are out of scope for this document and may be addressed in future work:

 - How applications define and share their network performance requirements
 - Which format is used to publish such requirement information